dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/getting-started.md

     ![](ifttt-sample-save.gif)

-1. Now if you go and do a DroneDeploy map export, you should get an event in IFTTT!
+1. Now if you perform a DroneDeploy map export, you should get an event in IFTTT!